Welcome from the Director

 Associate Program Director

 All residents prepare a formal thesis based upon clinical, translational, or basic science research as one of the requirements to complete their residency.
-A faculty member serves as an advisor to teach resident on their project.
-The residents have two 8-week rotations devoted to research, during their third and fourth year of residency.
+A faculty member serves as an advisor to each resident on their project.
+The residents have time during their third and fourth years of residency devoted to research.
 The theses are presented and defended at the R. Plato Schwartz Lectureship held in late May or early June every year.

 The faculty is committed to providing an intensive, encompassing exposure to disorders and diseases of the musculoskeletal system.
 Each brings a special talent to the residency program and takes great pride in the accomplishments of the residents.
 Thus, residents have ample opportunity to gain exposure to all of the subspecialties before deciding in which area they may choose to specialize.